elamorgan18/python_pirate_game/README.md

-# My Python Pirate SHip Game
+# My Python Pirate Ship Game

 The game is played from the command line.